Skip to main content

 图示 _描述已自动生成

-In the above example, for the zip_code information within the JSON column "custinfo," which contains multiple values in the form of an array, users can create a B-tree multivalue index in MySQL as shown above to enable fast searches for such data.
+As shown in the above figure, for the zip_code information in the JSON data column user_info, because it has multiple values, that is: an array of integers, users create a B-tree multivalue index in MySQL as shown on the right to index this data in order to achieve fast searching of such data.

 img